 When the Duchess of Cambridge and Prince William sloped off for a snowy winter break with her family just months into their marriage, it was to the much-loved ski resort of Méribel in the French Alps.
-So here at HELLO! we couldn't resist an invitation to experience the high life at this deservedly popular in the famous Trois Vallées.
+So here at HELLO! we couldn't resist an invitation to experience the high life at this deservedly popular destination in the famous Trois Vallées.

 Situated at the heart of the world’s biggest linked ski area, the pretty Alpine village has been attracting A-list celebrities and royals since Brigitte Bardot helped to put it on the map in the 1960s.